 \end{proof}

-Theorem~\ref{no-independent-set-cut-vertices} can be generalized to different $k$ of Hadwiger Conjecture.
+Theorem~\ref{no-independent-set-cut-vertices} can be generalized to different $k$ of Hadwiger's conjecture.

-\begin{corollary} If graph $G=(V,E)$ has chromatic number $5$, then $G$ is at least $4$-connected, otherwise $G$ can be reduced by minor actions to be a smaller graph with chromatic number $\geq 5$. \end{corollary} \begin{proof} By Theorem~\ref{no-independent-set-cut-vertices}, we only need to show a cut set in $G$ whose cardinality $\leq 3$ is consistent.
+\begin{corollary} Assume $G=(V,E)$ with $\chi{X}(G)=5$.
+If $G$ is not at least $4$-connected, then $G$ can be reduced by minor actions to be a smaller graph with chromatic number $\geq 5$. \end{corollary} \begin{proof} By the proof of Theorem~\ref{no-independent-set-cut-vertices}, we only need to show a cut set in $G$ whose cardinality $\leq 3$ is admissive.
 Assume in $G$ there is a minimum cut set $W$ with $|W|\leq 3$.
 It is easy to see that there always exists an admissive equivalence relation$R$ on $W$ with $abs_{R}(W)$ as a clique.
-Assume $C_l,C_r$ are two subgraphs of $G'=G\setminus W$ which are disconnected with each other.
-From simple analysis of cases depending on $G\cap W$, by doing minor actions on $C_l$, $abs_{R}(W)$ can be achieved; so is $C_r$.
+Assume $C_l,C_r$ are two subgraphs of $G'=G\setminus W$ which are disconnected from each other.
+From simple analysis of cases depending on $G\cap W$, by doing minor actions on $C_l$, $abs_{R}(W)$ can be achieved; similarly for $C_r$.
 One case of $|W|=3$ is displayed in Figure~\ref{fig-1}.$a$, in which $W=\{w_1,w_2,w_3\}$, and say $u\in C_l$.
-Because $W$ is the minimum cut set in $G$, $u$ can connect with $W$ along three pathes showed as dash-line in the figure.
+Because $W$ is a minimum cut set in $G$, $u$ can connect with $W$ along independent three paths shown as dash-lines in the figure.
 There are two ways to define admissive relations on $W$ and either one is sufficient to prove our conclusion: \begin{enumerate} \item $R=\{\{w_1,w_3\},\{w_2\}\}$ By applying minor actions, $w_1,w_3$ can be contracted along pathes $P_{w_1,u}$ and $P_{u,w_3}$ to be vertex $w'$, then we get the $abs_{R}(W)$ as a $2$-clique. \item $R=\{\{w_1\},\{w_2\},\{w_3\}\}$.
-Similarly we can get the $abs_{R}(W)$ as a $3$-clique. \end{enumerate} All other cases can be analyzed similarly.
-Hence $W$ is a consistent cut set of $W$.
+Simply by contracting $\{w1,u\}$, we can get the $abs_{R}(W)$ as a $3$-clique. \end{enumerate} All other cases can be analyzed similarly.
+Hence $W$ is a admissive cut set of $W$.

 \end{proof}